greiginsydney/Intervalometerator/docs/setup-heartbeating.md

 <img src="https://user-images.githubusercontent.com/11004787/126601155-0b7ba93a-222a-4cc5-b299-b9e6d24c91d1.png" width="60%">
 </p><p align="center">[NB: I've edited this screen-grab to remove some white-space]</p>

 27. By default the "How do you want to be notified" box will only let you enter a +1 country code for phone and SMS notifications, but fear not, for the rest of the world we're just a support ticket away from having access.
-If you're outside the US/CA, just click "Skip step" and continue.
+If you're outside the US/CA/etc, click the "submit a ticket" link.
+That will launch a fresh browser tab: follow your nose there and return to this tab, click "Skip step" and continue.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/11004787/126602212-48cf0ebf-5d38-46e6-8531-0eeab3bcd5a2.png" width="60%">
 </p>